Copper is the new gold

 The decision to build both these mines looks very prescient and the time both will come online also looks like it will tally sweetly with the accelerating growth in the EV market.

-According to Rio Tinto's Factbook 2020, EVs require three- to four-times more copper than traditional vehicles.
-However, it is not only EVs themselves but also the necessary infrastructure, which is copper intensive.
+According to Rio Tinto's Factbook 2020, EVs require three to four times more copper than traditional vehicles.
+However, it is not only EVs themselves but also the necessary infrastructure that is copper intensive.
 An EV charging station contains up to 8kg of copper, which will accelerate the demand for copper as the business grows; major investments in charging stations still need to be made before EV use can become universal.

-That rise in demand can already be seen on the market: between 2009 to 2019 the demand for copper surged by 38%, the Financial Times reports, primarily driven by renewable energy sources and electric vehicles.
+That rise in demand can already be seen on the market: between 2009 to 2019 demand for copper surged by 38%, the Financial Times reports, primarily driven by renewable energy sources and EVs.
 These sectors have gained importance since then, which is why it is safe to assume that the copper demand might grow even faster in the next decade, says the FT.

-Taken all together the outlook for the copper business look bright, with a rather attractive tint of ruddy red.
+Taken all together, the outlook for the copper business look bright, with a rather attractive tint of ruddy red.